Dunmore House: Heritage listing

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The convict-built and operated Georgian property maintains links to the earliest establishment of the New South Wales colony in the Hunter region.
 It represents the early settlement and farming practices of the Colony, as well the colony's early connections to the Presbyterian Church, evangelism, Scotland and Scottish migration.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 Dunmore House has strong associations with the colony's first Presbyterian Minister, the Reverend John Dunmore Lang.
-The land was granted to, built for and used as the principle residence for his brother's family, as recorded in Lang's journals.
+The land was granted to, built for, and used as, the principal residence for his brother's family, as recorded in Lang's journals.
 John Dunmore Lang was an active proponent for moral reform in the young colony and served as a Member of Parliament.
 Lang was instrumental in establishing the Presbyterian Church and education in the colony, including successfully agitating for British funding for building churches for this faith.
 Scots Church in Sydney was largely funded by the Lang family through income derived from farming this estate.

 Dunmore House is also closely associated with John Dunmore Lang's significant endeavours for promoting early Scottish migration to the colony during the early to mid-19th century, which influenced the development of society and religious values in the early Colony, as well as the development of early Australian industries such as viticulture.
 From 1837 to 1852 Lang's pioneering Bounty migration scheme provided assisted passage to Scottish, German and Irish settlers who were carefully selected to inject religious values into the colony as well as much needed trades and skills.
 Dunmore House has direct associations with this migration scheme as the destination point, place of settlement and work for many of the Scottish migrants imported through this scheme.

 Lang is recognised in J. M. Freeland's Architecture in Australia as an "Australia-conscious leader" in the colony.
 Through his major migrant intake he brought trade skills to the country which influenced the evolution and quality of colonial architecture.
 His Presbyterian beliefs manifested themselves in other architectural idioms at the time including, in 1824, the introduction of the first appearance of the Gothic style in Australian building (under architect Standish Lawrence Harris) who designed a small stone kirk in the form of a parish church.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.